nikitowsky/next-advanced-apollo-starter/README.md

-# Next.js Advanced Apollo Starter w/ Apollo Client 3, TypeScript, I18n, Docker and more...
+# Next.js with GraphQL starter template

+> Simple and clean

 - [What you get](#what-you-get)
   - [Features](#features)